eraybasar/pesdk-docs/_guides/ios/v8/resources/faq.md

 You might be wondering why the `PhotoEditorSDK.framework` folder is almost 135 MB large.
 Although this can be irritating at first, this is not the size that your users will get.

-The PhotoEditor SDK includes many UI components, lookup tables and fonts.
-This results in a lot of code and thus a sizeable binary, although there are certain factors that make it appear larger than it actually is.
+The PhotoEditor SDK includes many UI components, controllers and assets.
+This results in a lot of code and thus a sizeable binary, but there are certain factors that make it appear larger than it actually is.
 We’re working hard to ensure the framework size stays as low as possible.

 ### Architectures